otan-cockroach/molt/README.md

 ### Verification Tooling

-`molt verify` compares results between databases.
+`molt verify` does the following:
+* Verifies that tables between the two data sources are the same.
+* Verifies that table column definitions between the two data sources are the same.
+* Verifies that tables contain the row values between data sources.

+It currently supports PostgreSQL and MySQL comparisons with CockroachDB.

 It takes in two or more JDBC connection strings as arguments.
-For names that are easy to read, append `name===` in front of the jdbc string.
+For names that are easy to read, append `<name>===` in front of the jdbc string.
+The first argument is optimised to be read as the "source of truth".∞

 ```shell
 # Compare two postgres instances, with simplified naming for both instances.